llvm/llvm-project/lldb/docs/man/lldb.rst

 larger LLVM Project, such as the Clang expression parser and LLVM disassembler.

-:program:`lldb` is the default debugger in Xcode on macOS and supports debugging C, Objective-C and C++ on the desktop and iOS devices and simulator.
+:program:`lldb` is the default debugger in Xcode on macOS and supports debugging Swift, C, Objective-C and C++ on the desktop and iOS devices and simulator.

 All of the code in the LLDB project is available under the Apache 2.0 License with LLVM exceptions.